 The majority of McAllen car accidents are caused by drivers who make driving errors, drive carelessly, or disregard traffic safety laws.
 Some accidents are caused by the failure of a critical safety system or defective parts on the vehicle.
 The car accident attorneys at Herrman & Herrman, P.L.L.C., represent people who have been injured in car crashes caused by others.
 We pursue all necessary legal actions to protect accident victims’ right to fair compensation.
 Almost all auto accidents are preventable, and innocent people can suffer serious or permanent injuries or die due to the negligent actions of another driver.

 At Herrman & Herrman, P.L.L.C., we have successfully resolved over 20,000 car accident cases, and our professional team has more than 100 years of combined legal experience.
-Whether you need an attorney in McAllen, or a Brownsville, San Antonio, or a Corpus Christi car accident lawyer, we take our duty seriously to provide personalized legal representation and assistance to people who have been injured.
+Whether you need an attorney in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston or Ft.
+Worth car accident lawyer, we take our duty seriously to provide personalized legal representation and assistance to people who have been injured.
 Your case and your future health and well-being matter a great deal, and we do everything we can to protect your legal interests.

 The responsible party who caused your injury should be held accountable under the law.
 If you or your family member has been injured in a car accident through the negligence of another, let our experienced car accident attorneys offer guidance.
 We will review the details of your car accident, listen to your concerns and discuss your legal options during a free consultation.
 Our attorneys take an aggressive approach when seeking justice for our clients.